kirandatwani/kirandatwani.github.io/projects/project-5.md

 Project managment / product management , ilearned a lot about time management, effectve communication, planning, and collaboation,

+Through the process, I learned there was so much more that goes into software development that I was previously unaware of, but that in no means discoaged me, but only helped me grow my passion and interest in software engineering, and especially, web development.

 This was a group project completed by the following members: Chad Oshiro, Kanai Gooding, Tristan DeAguiar, and Kiran Datwani (myself).
 To learn more about this project, please visit our project page or our github repository: